Dabbawala

-The dabbawalas (also spelled dabbawallas or dabbawallahs, called tiffin wallahs in older sources) constitute a lunchbox delivery and return system that delivers hot lunches from homes and restaurants to people at work in India, especially in Mumbai.
+A dabbawala (also spelled dabbawalla or dabbawallah, called tiffin wallah in older sources) is a worker who delivers hot lunches from homes and restaurants to people at work in India, especially in Mumbai.
+The dabbawalas constitute a lunchbox delivery and return system for workers in Mumbai.
 The lunchboxes are picked up in the late morning, delivered predominantly using bicycles and railway trains, and returned empty in the afternoon.

 Origins

 In the late 1800s, an increasing number of migrants were moving to Bombay from different parts of the country, and fast food and canteens were not prevalent.
 All these people left early in the morning for offices, and often had to go hungry for lunch.
-They belonged to different communities, and therefore had different types of tastes, which could only be satisfied by their own home-cooked meals.
+They belonged to different communities, and therefore had different preferences, which could only be satisfied by their own home-cooked meals.
 So, in 1890, Mahadeo Havaji Bachche started a lunch delivery service in Bombay with about a hundred men.
-This proved to be successful, and the service grew from there.
+This model proved to be successful and the service grew.
 In 1930, he informally attempted to unionize the dabbawalas.
 Later, a charitable trust was registered in 1956 under the name of Nutan Mumbai Tiffin Box Suppliers Trust.
 The commercial arm of this trust was registered in 1968 as Mumbai Tiffin Box Suppliers Association.

 Etymology

 When literally translated, the word "dabbawala" means "one who carries a box".
 "Dabba" means a box (usually a cylindrical tin or aluminium container) from دَبّه, while "wala" is an agentive suffix, denoting a doer or holder of the preceding word.
-An English translation would be "tiffin box delivery man".
+An English translation would be "tiffin box delivery person".